google/coding-with-chrome/README.md

 ### Windows
-Install Node.js from the offical webpage at https://nodejs.org
+Install Node.js from the official web page at https://nodejs.org
 * Optional
-  * Install git from the offical webpage at https://git-scm.com/
+  * Install git from the official web page at https://git-scm.com/
   * Install Java JRE

 ### Mac OS X
-Install Node.js from the offical webpage at https://nodejs.org
+Install Node.js from the official web page at https://nodejs.org
 * Optional
-  * Install git from the offical webpage at https://git-scm.com/
+  * Install git from the official web page at https://git-scm.com/
   * Install Java JRE

 ### Linux/BSD